Early Malay nationalism: Possible causes

 According to many historians, the root cause of this strife between the ethnic communities and Malay nationalist sentiments like ketuanan Melayu was the lack of assimilation or amalgamation between the Malays and non-Malays.
 Because most of the migrants came as "guest workers" of the British, they felt little need to integrate into Malay society.
 (The Straits Chinese, most of whom were rich merchants instead of manual labourers, were an exception and managed to assimilate reasonably well, with many of them habitually speaking Malay at home, dressing in the Malay style, and preferring Malay cuisine.)
-Few bothered to even learn the Malay language; the census taken at independence showed that only 3% of Chinese aged ten and over, and 5% of Indians in the same age group, were literate in Malay.
+Few bothered to learn the Malay language; the census taken at independence showed that only 3% of Chinese aged ten and over, and 5% of Indians in the same age group, were literate in Malay.
 The comparable figure for the Malays stood at 46%.
 British educational policies segregated the different ethnicities, providing minimal public education for the Malays, and leaving the non-Malays to their own devices.
-The Malays, who were predominantly rural-dwellers, were not encouraged to socialise with the non-Malays, most of whom resided in towns.
+The Malays, who were predominantly rural, were not encouraged to socialise with the non-Malays, most of whom lived in towns.
 The economic impoverishment of the Malays, which set them apart from the better-off Chinese, also helped fan racial sentiments.

 This failure to assimilate or amalgamate has in turn been blamed on the British.
 George Maxwell, a high ranking colonial civil servant, credited the Malay aristocracy for its acceptance of non-Malay participation in public life, and attributed political discrimination to British colonial policy:

 On the basis of these policies, historians have argued that "Given the hostility toward Chinese expressed by many colonial officials and the lack of physical and social integration, it is not surprising that most Malays formed the opinion that Chinese were only transients in Malaya with no real attachments to the country."

 Another contributing factor to ketuanan Melayu, according to historians, was the Japanese occupation during World War II.
 One states that the war "awakened a keen political awareness among Malayan people by intensifying communalism and racial hatred."
 This was widely attributed to the Japanese policies which "politicised the Malay peasantry" and intentionally fanned the flames of Malay nationalism.
 Racial tension was also increased by the Japanese practice of using Malay paramilitary units to fight Chinese resistance groups.
 Two Malay historians wrote that "The Japanese hostile acts against the Chinese and their apparently more favourable treatments of the Malays helped to make the Chinese community feel its separate identity more acutely ... it was also the beginning of racial tension between the Malays and Chinese."
 A foreign commentator agreed, stating that "During the occupation period ...
 Malay national sentiment had become a reality; it was strongly anti-Chinese, and its rallying cry [was] 'Malaya for the Malays' ...".